NxNiki/NxNiki/README.md

 ## Hi there 👋

+My name is Xin Niu.
+I am a PhD graduate from Drexel University.
+I research brain imaging and intracranial EEG.
+I am enthusiastic about machine learning and coding.

+- 🔭 I’m currently working at UCLA Health as a Programmer Analyst.

 <!--
 **NxNiki/NxNiki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.